waNGYC55/voxceleb_trainer/README.md

 python ./dataprep.py --save_path data --augment
 ```

-In addition to the Python dependencies, `wget` and `ffmpeg` must be installed on the system.
+In addition to the Python dependencies , `wget` and `ffmpeg` must be installed on the system.

 ### Training examples